Master of Arts in Economics and Entrepreneurship for Educators

 - First Summer: Participants spend four weeks on campus and take courses in microeconomics and macroeconomics.

 - Intervening School Year (off campus): Participants take online Introduction to Entrepreneurship course.
 Participants develop and implement an economics, entrepreneurship or personal finance implementation project.

-- Online Instruction: Before arriving on campus, participants complete a course on entrepreneurship and an introduction to materials to be presented during the second summer session.
+- Online Instruction: Before arriving on campus, participants complete an introduction to the materials to be presented during the second summer session.

 - Second Summer: Participants spend four weeks on campus and take courses in money and international trade; contemporary issues in economic education; and micro/macro applications and teaching applications.